DragonOfMath/fa-blacklist/README.md

 ### Master List
 As of 2.1.0, the Master List is a special page that lists all the users and submissions that are currently in filters.
 You have the advantage of editing tags off-site in the same fashion as on it.
 However, the initial loadout can be a heavy process.

+# Notes
+1. It is 100% recommended **not** to use Internet Explorer or Opera, as these are well behind in the standards for extensions.
+Firefox, Chrome, and Edge should suffice on both desktop and mobile.
+2. If you are still using the userscript version, please disable it when using the extension!
+Having both at the same time can cause interference with each other.

 # To-Do
 I keep a to-do list of objectives that aren't required for the extension to work, but do add functionality that makes life easier.
 You can view the TODO.txt file to see what I have planned.

 # Contributing
 I am in need of volunteers to help translate messages.
 See `_locales/en/messages.json` for the English locales that need translating.

-If translating isn't your thing, you're also free to help beta-test this extension:
+If translating isn't your thing, you're also free to help beta-test this extension for desktop and mobile.
-1. Download this repository as a .zip file to your desktop and unzip it.
-2. Go to `about:debugging#addons` in Firefox
-3. Click "Load Temporary Add-on" and open the `manifest.json` file of the extension folder.
-4. Test it out!
-The extension remains until you close the browser or manually remove it.

 # Feedback
 Please send me your suggestions and bugs to the repo's [issue inbox](https://github.com/DragonOfMath/fa-blacklist-webext/issues/new).
 If you have questions about the usage of certain interfaces, I'd be happy to help.
 Comments and criticisms about my work are welcome, too.